callumargent/ITProfile/index.md

 S3912773@student.rmit.edu.au

 I'm currently in my first year of tertiary study at RMIT.
-I enjoy rock climbing and story-driven computer games.
+I enjoy rock climbing and story-driven computer games, and I'm interested to see how the world of IT progresses in my lifetime.
 <br>
 <br>
 <br>